Team Matt Dunstone parts ways with third B.J. Neufeld | TSN

 Team Dunstone have won two events this season, including November's Red Deer Curling Classic when E.J.
 Harnden filled in for Neufeld and reunited with brother Ryan.

-With Neufeld in the fold, the Dunstone rink have made solid runs at the last two Montana's Brier, highlighted by a silver-medal performance at the 2023 Brier in London, Ont., when they lost to Team Brad Gushue in the final.
+With Neufeld in the fold, the Dunstone rink have made solid runs at the last two Montana's Briers, highlighted by a silver medal performance at the 2023 Brier in London, Ont., when they lost to Team Gushue in the final.
 They made the playoffs last year in Regina, but were ousted by Saskatchewan's Team Mike McEwen in the 3 vs. 4-page playoff.

+Team Dunstone pre-qualified for this season's Montana's Brier, running from Feb.
+28-March 9 in Kelowna, B.C., after a strong showing on the Canadian Team Ranking System last year.

 Team Dunstone haven't won an event on the Grand Slam circuit with Neufeld, making one final and three semi-finals.
 Elsewhere on Tour, Neufeld has helped Team Dunstone win the annual bonspiel in Sault Ste.
 Marie the past two seasons.